Leefarmer83/ievas_fragrances/README.md

 ## The Scope Plane
 The scope of the site is to attract users by offering a quick and simple way to identify products by keyword search, categories of scents, and specials available.
 In addition to offering a simple, secure and reliable payment process, users can also be notified of new offers through a newsletter.
 There is no requirement for an account in order to make a purchase.
-Store owner will also have an admin feature for manageing orders, product inventory and subscriptions.
+Store owners will also have an admin feature for managing orders, product inventory and subscriptions

 The site is structured to guide the user through product selection to payment as seamlessly as possible.

-## Skeleton plane
+## The Skeleton Plane
 The design of the home page directs the user to the product catalogue, specials, and to subscribe.

 The menu guides the user intuitively from the home page to the wax melt filter options, categories, specials and subscription feature.

 The information architecture is designed to support the user goals for the site;simplifying the choice of a product, and minimising the number of decisions a user needs to make before successfully checking out.
 Static files including images are stored in an AWS S3 bucket.

-## Surface Plane
+## The Surface Plane
 The images, fonts, colour palette and appearance were all chosen for an elegant modern feminine feel.
 All forms were kept clean and simple with a focus on collecting only the most pertinent information.
 The font was chosen to convey elegance while simultaneously being easy to read.
 The logo features an incorporated flame that plays on the wax burner and melt product theme.